goatchurchprime/two-voip-godot-4/README.md

 #### MQTT transmission

 Finally, there is an MQTT transmission section to push audio packets over the network via a broker on a topic.
-Click the \[Connect\] button to go online while a friend does the same on another computer and you should be able to talk to one another over the internet (don't forget to use the PTT button).
+Click the \[Connect\] button to go online while a friend does the same on another computer and you should be able to talk to one another over the internet (don't forget to use the PTT button or enable VoX).
 Several presets are given for convenience, and it will automatically use websockets if you are operating from HTML5.

 MQTT is a lightweight protocol implemented in another GodotEngine GDExtension [https://godotengine.org/asset-library/asset/1993](godot-mqtt) and described [here](https://github.com/goatchurchprime/godot-mqtt/?tab=readme-ov-file#mqtt).
 Its publish, subscribe, retained and last will messaging system provides an effective framework for tracking the joining state of each player.
 There is a line of text beginning with `mosquitto_sub` command that you can copy into your terminal window to watch the data fly by.